 This program is unique in the tri-state area due to its emphasis on broadcast journalism and radio/television performance.
 The curriculum also includes communication theory, film history, film theory and production as well as TV production techniques.
 The program is enhanced by the availability of the campus-wide cable television system which allows students to broadcast their work to an audience.

 Requirements for a Communication and Media Studies Major

 DEGREE: Bachelor of Arts

-Liberal Arts Core (see page 40) credits
+Liberal Arts Core (see page 40) edits

-Communication and Media Studies credits
+Communication and Media Studies edits

-Open Electives credits
+Open Electives edits

 Total

 MAJOR CORE (12 CREDITS)